Qt (software): Releases

-The latest version of the Qt Framework is Qt 6.10, which was released on 7 October 2025.
+The latest version of the Qt Framework is Qt 6.11, which was released on 23 March 2026.

-Also still supported are versions 6.9 until 31 May 2026 and 6.8 LTS until 8 October 2029.
-Version 6.5 LTS is supported for commercial users only until 30 May 2026.
+Also still supported are versions 6.10 until 7 October 2026 and 6.8 LTS until 8 October 2029.
+Version 6.5 LTS is supported for commercial users only until 3 April 2026.
 Additionally, extended support for all versions 5.0 (released in 2012) and newer is available for commercial users.

 Minor versions of Qt are typically released twice a year and are supported until one year after release date under standard support conditions.
 Typically, every third minor version becomes a long-term support version which gets additional patches.
 LTS versions are supported for commercial users until five years after their release date (three years prior to version 6.8).

+Release history

+The following table summarizes historical Qt releases up to Qt 4.